JoyeBright/JoyeBright.github.io/_pages/cv.md

 classes: wide
 permalink: /cv/
 author_profile: true
-excerpt: This page shows a brief form of Javad PourMostafa's CV and Resume
+excerpt: This page shows a brief form of Javad PourMostafa's CV.
+You can also find some relevant information like involving projects, teaching experiences, education, language knowledge, programming skills and so on.
 ---
 {% include base_path %}
 {% include toc %}